zachesposito/zachesposito.github.io/_posts/2019-08-14-node-modules-for-teams.markdown

 ## Use module

 Create another Node module to use the `ice-cream-library-node` module.
-In my case I reimplementated the very brief [DessertBar project from the NuGet guide][nuget-post-dessert-bar].
+In my case I reimplemented the very brief [DessertBar project from the NuGet guide][nuget-post-dessert-bar].
 After creating `package.json`, use `npm install ice-cream-library-node --save` to get the ice cream library module from the DevOps Artifacts feed.

 After installing the ice cream library module, you can use it in code.
 Here's `index.js` from the Node version of DessertBar: